Hawker Hurricane: Southeast Asia

-The Hurricanes first saw action on the morning of 20 January 1942, when twelve aircraft of 232 Squadron intercepted a mixed IJN and IJAAF formation of about 80 bombers escorted by fighters, the heaviest air raid on Singapore.
+The Hurricanes first saw action on the morning of 20 January 1942, when 12 aircraft of 232 Squadron intercepted a mixed IJN and IJAAF formation of about 80 bombers escorted by fighters, the heaviest air raid on Singapore.
 Eight were claimed shot down and three probables, but three Hurricanes were lost along with two pilots, including Squadron Leader Leslie Ninian Landels.

-Because of inadequate early warning systems (the first British radar stations became operational only towards the end of February), Japanese air raids were able to destroy 30 Hurricanes on the ground in Sumatra, most of them in one raid on 7 February.
+Because of inadequate early-warning systems (the first British radar stations became operational only towards the end of February), Japanese air raids were able to destroy 30 Hurricanes on the ground in Sumatra, most of them in one raid on 7 February.
 After Japanese landings in Singapore, on 10 February, the remnants of 232 and 488 Squadrons were withdrawn to Palembang.
 Japanese paratroopers began the invasion of Sumatra on 13 February.
-Hurricanes destroyed six Japanese transport ships on 14 February but lost seven aircraft in the process.
+Hurricanes destroyed six Japanese transport ships on 14 February, but lost seven aircraft in the process.
 On 18 February, the remaining Allied aircraft and aircrews moved to Java, with only 18 serviceable Hurricanes out of the original 99.
 That month, 12 Hurricane Mk.IIB Trops were supplied to the Dutch forces on Java.
-With dust filters removed and fuel and ammo load in wings halved, these were able to stay in a turn with the Oscars they fought.
+With dust filters removed and fuel and ammunition load in wings halved, these were able to stay in a turn with the Oscars they fought.
 After Java was invaded, some of the New Zealand pilots were evacuated by sea to Australia.

 Hurricane V7476 sent to Australia in May 1941, arriving in August, was the only Hurricane based in Australia during the Second World War.
 The tropicalised Vokes air filter, which was fitted to many types operating in the Pacific, is visible under the nose.

-When a Japanese carrier task force under the command of Admiral Chūichi Nagumo made a sortie into the Indian Ocean in April 1942, RAF Hurricanes based on Ceylon saw action against Nagumo's forces during attacks on Colombo on 5 April 1942 and on Trincomalee harbour on 9 April 1942.
+When a Japanese carrier task force under the command of Admiral Chūichi Nagumo made a sortie into the Indian Ocean in April 1942, RAF Hurricanes based on Ceylon saw action against Nagumo's forces during attacks on Colombo on 5 April 1942 and on Trincomalee Harbour on 9 April 1942.